When should I worry about snow accumulation on the roof?

 To calculate pounds per square foot, you multiply the SWE by a conversion factor of 5.2

 That gives you a snow load of roughly 23.4 pounds per square foot (psf).
 Note: this is only an estimate for the region.
 Snow loads in areas only a few miles apart can vary significantly.

 Current building code in the city of Fairbanks calls for roofs to withstand a minimum of 50 psf, but homes built before 1991 were required to carry 40 psf and older homes even less.
 Thus, snow loads in the 30-35 pounds per square foot range can cause some roofs to collapse.
 Mobile homes can be built to carry just 20 psf.

-If snow slides onto a flat roof or other surface, its cumulative weight is magnified compared to normal snowfall.
 Structures should be designed with overhangs or other features to offer sliding snow a safe path to the ground.
 The ability of chimneys or utility poles to withstand sliding snow should also be considered.

 In addition, decks, sheds, greenhouses, campers, and other structures built without permits or an inspection may not be able to handle much if any load depending on the quality of the workmanship.
 An underbuilt roof structure may also be at risk for collapse from imbalanced loading.
 For example, if the snow slides off one side of the roof yet remains on the other, the roof must be able to withstand the forces working against the structure during a change in weight distribution.